2qx/vermont.cool/no-pox/README.md

 - A global smallpox pandemic could kill up to 2.3 billion people.

-- Although public health officials are typically the first and loudest voices **against** mass quarantine (or disruptive measures) to stop the spread of disease, it's likely that a sustained smallpox outbreak would be dangerous enough to warrant significant disruptions to daily life.
+- Although public health officials are often the first and loudest voices **against** mass quarantine to stop the spread of disease, it's likely that a sustained smallpox outbreak would be dangerous enough to warrant significant disruptions to daily life.

 - Regardless, bad actors will use rumors of "lockdowns" on social media to cause panic and encourage exposed individuals to flee an outbreak epicenter, making an initial outbreak more difficult to contain.